 An Associate Dean or their designee has 3 weeks to acknowledge and/or fully respond to a request for consult.
 If the consulted College does not acknowledge the request within 2 weeks, the initiating College should attempt to contact the Associate Dean by phone.
 If no acknowledgement or response is received after the 2nd attempt and by the end of the 3rd week, the action may move forward for consideration by the UCCC.
 Please contact the Office of Undergraduate Courses and Curricula if a response to the request for consult has not been received after the 2nd attempt.
 The response(s) received should be attached to the course action.
 If no response is received, please document the attempts to contact and attach to the course action.

-- Special Topics GEP Forms
+- Special Topics GEP Forms and Process Map

 - Service Learning: If you are considering offering a course with service learning as a core component, review this checklist used for review of courses when they arrive at UCCC.